 - Customers are happy because shopping was faster

 - The “money earned per time person was in the store” (also called turnover) went up

-- The amount of “failed try-ons” (think that ever shirt I don’t buy but try on costs the store in terms of re-folding it, etc.) goes down
+- The amount of “failed try-ons” (think how that shirt you don’t buy but try on costs the store in terms of re-folding it, etc) goes down

 - The store comes away looking cool, edgy, on the front of the learning curve (or, in other words: Positive Brand Image)

 Now, let’s look at the ladies.
 Again, in general – I’m sure there are exceptions – many women I know actually enjoy the “Quest for Clothes” (with the associated bugle call being entirely optional).
 That being said, I’ve seen various stats on the ratio of say how many jeans the average woman tries on to how many she buys, so, while shopping may be “enjoyable,” frustration (just like with any activity, like golf) is not.
 So, right off the cuff, you could envision a system where perhaps a woman has already been “digitally measured” (say in a bathing suit) so that the store’s computers (but NO human being) can actually know some fairly exacting measurements, beyond the overly stereotypical Bust/Waist/Hips attributes, thereby allowing an immediate exclusion of clothes that simply won’t fit a particular woman’s shape.
 While this mean not remove all the frustration of trying on clothes, one could imagine how this approach could greatly reduce that amount of frustration a lady experiences, especially when she is considering a new brand that she’s not tried previously.